z4f1r0v/zafirov.me/content/posts/dataops.md

 2. DataOps Cookbook - [https://datakitchen.io/the-dataops-cookbook](https://datakitchen.io/the-dataops-cookbook)

 ---
+_N.B.
+For a narrated version of this document with examples on how DataOps can materialize from a technical and organization point of view, please refer to [this video](https://www.youtube.com/watch?v=LQmtqQ79UoI&t=1s)._

+---
 _I would like to thank my colleagues from the Data & Analytics department in R&D at Leo Pharma for their time and feedback.
 I would very much like to thank my colleague [Radu](https://www.linkedin.com/in/radudragusin/) for the contributions, sparring, feedback and excellent research on inspirational resources._